content-left-bg.png

 3. What type of proof do I need to enrol my child in Prep?

 According to the Department, to enrol in Prep, children must be aged five years by 30 June in the year of proposed attendance (see question 4 for prep ready reckoner) and you must provide proof of your child’s date of birth and you must provide proof of your child’s date of birth (e.g. birth certificate, passport or visa).
+Birth certificate is only required if this is your child's first enrolment in a Qld state school.

 Birth certificate examplePassport example